 Editing Database Scripts and Objects with the Transact-SQL Editor

-You can edit, validate, and execute database queries, scripts and objects by using the Transact-SQL (T-SQL) editor in Visual Studio Team System Database Edition.
+You can edit, validate, and execute database queries, scripts and objects by using the Transact-SQL (T-SQL) editor in Visual Studio Team Edition for Database Professionals.

 In This Section